 Clearly not.
 In terms of security policy, the UK shows no signs of recovering from its recent costly military defeats in Iraq and Afghanistan.

-The UK has long since ceased to contribute to European unity.
 In terms of geopolitics, the UK has long since ceased to make either an intellectual or a political contribution to strengthening European unity.
 The country’s ruling Conservative Party even risks British withdrawal from EU membership—a feckless policy that is met with derision everywhere else (I am writing from Washington, DC).
 But the problem is not just one of the right wing: neither Labour nor the Liberal Democrats have even started to compose a coherent strategy for the UK when the EU embarks—as it will—on the next stage of federalization.

 Unless and until Britain becomes part of the solution to Europe’s manifold problems, the UK condemns itself to global irrelevance.
 David Cameron is heading to be marked down as the worst British prime minister since Anthony Eden.